 Some emission lines are erroneously clipped because they were identified as cosmic rays.
 If an emission line is so bright that it is saturated in the individual 15-minute exposures of the spectrograph, it can suffer this effect.
 Unfortunately, such saturated pixels are not flagged as such, although usually that region of the spectrum has an inverse variance equal to zero.
 Luckily, objects with such strong emission lines are very rare, but the user should be aware of the possibility of objects with extremely strong emission lines and unphysical or unusual line ratios.

-Prior to DR12, the spectrophotometric calibration procedure induced redshift-zero Balmer lines that were caused by mismatches between the calibration stars and the template library.
+Very occasionally, the spectrophotometric calibration procedure induces redshift-zero Balmer lines that are apparently due to mismatches between the calibration stars and the template library.
 This is noticeable in particular on some fibers in plate 274.
 This problem existed in previous data releases as well.

 Known missing or corrupted spectra files on SAS